mms112/ExpandWorldPrefabs/README.md

 - data (P): Changes data to the original object.
   - Name of the data entry (from `data.yaml`) or data code that is added to the object.
   - This is done by respawning the original object with the new data.
+- drops (P): If true, the object drops are spawned.
+  - These include creature drops, destructible drops and structure materials.
+  - Not supported for type `destroy`.
 - injectData (default: `false`): If true, the object is not respawned when adding data.
   - Note: This doesn't work in most cases because clients don't load the new data.
   - Some possible cases are: